moricard/ricardmo.github.com/_posts/2013-01-02-designing-this-blog.md

 First thing we need is some kind of structure.
 I have some experience using [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and even though it's powerful, I didn't need that much of a framework for the frontend.

 All I really needed was a grid that was responsive to various screen sizes.
 I found this very simple grid [1140Grid](http://cssgrid.net) that does just that and weights only `2kb`.
-Here is the scaffolded post template.
+Here is the scaffolded post template. *Note: the space between two { { is only there so Liquid does not interpret them.*

 {% highlight html %}
 {% include post.html %}